 ## Progress on SDG7: Access to Electricity and Clean Cooking

 According to the tracking SDG7 report, there has been progress in improving access to both electricity and clean cooking in recent years.
 This report states that electricity access increased from 83% in 2010 to 90% in 2018, whilst clean cooking increased from 56% to 63%.
 The report finds, however, that the current rates of progress are insufficient to meet the targets set by SDG7 by 2030.
 There are also key regions where progress has been substantially slower.
-For example, the population without access to electricity is concentrated in Sub-Saharan Africa - with an overall access rate of 47%.
+For example, the population without access to electricity is concentrated in Sub-Saharan Africa -- with an overall access rate of 47%.

 There are several ways in which energy modelling can be used to aid with these goals.
 For instance, geospatial electrification modelling can be used to assess which access solutions are the most economical for different regions or sub-regions.
 This also includes capacity expansion planning to assess how supply can be increased whilst minimising economic and environmental impacts.